Diamond Box

 Diamond Box: Wink Best Selection Disc is the first remix album by Japanese idol duo Wink, released by Polystar on December 21, 1991.
 It features four remixed songs and two medley tracks.

 The album peaked at No. 14 on Oricon's albums chart and sold over 65,000 copies.

 Track listing

-All lysics are written by Neko Oikawa, except where indicated; all music is arranged by Satoshi Kadokura, except where indicated.
+All lyrics are written by Neko Oikawa, except where indicated; all music is arranged by Satoshi Kadokura, except where indicated.